 Click Fraud

 You've probably seen or even participated in several Internet-based polls.
 Perhaps you've even seen one where the results seemed unusual or counter-intuitive, particularly when it comes to a contest.
-While it's entirely possible the poll wasn't ever attacked, hackers have been known to use zombie computers to commit click fraud.
+While it's entirely possible the poll wasn't ever attacked, crackers have been known to use zombie computers to commit click fraud.
 Click fraud refers to the practice of setting up a botnet to repeatedly click on a particular link.
-Sometimes, hackers will commit click fraud by targeting advertisers on their own Web sites.
-Since Web advertisers usually pay sites a certain amount of money for the number of clicks an ad gets, the hacker could stand to earn quite a few dollars from fraudulent site visits.
+Sometimes, crackers will commit click fraud by targeting advertisers on their own Web sites.
+Since Web advertisers usually pay sites a certain amount of money for the number of clicks an ad gets, the cracker could stand to earn quite a few dollars from fraudulent site visits.

 In the next section, we'll look at what security measures you should employ to prevent your computer from becoming a zombie.